ExTool V4 to be replaced by ExTool V5

 If you want to buy ExTool:

-ExTool V5 is preliminarily scheduled to be released in Q4 2021.
+ExTool V5 is preliminarily scheduled to be released towards the end of 2021.
 ExTool V4 can still be purchased and will be delivered in the form of an executable and a manual in pdf format via a download page.
 The printed ExTool V4 CD and user manual are no longer available.

 Buyers of ExTool V4 will benefit from a discount should they later decide to upgrade to ExTool V5 (details to be determined).